marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/02-first-steps/16-function-expressions/article.md

 ask("Do you agree?", showOk, showCancel);
 ```

-In practice, such functions are quite useful.
-The major difference between a real-life `ask` and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
-In the browser, such functions usually draw a nice-looking question window.
-But that's another story.

 **The arguments `showOk` and `showCancel` of `ask` are called *callback functions* or just *callbacks*.**

-The idea is that we pass a function and expect it to be "called back" later if necessary.
-In our case, `showOk` becomes the callback for "yes" answer, and `showCancel` for "no" answer.

-We can use Function Expressions to write an equivalent, shorter function:

 ```js run no-beautify
 function ask(question, yes, no) {